1coxy57/Network-Intrusion-Detection-System/README.md

 # Network-Intrusion-Detection-System
 A tool to detect unusual or supsicious packets in real-time.
-By analyzing network traffic, the program will identity threats.
+It analyzes packets to detect if they are a threat or not and automatically categorizes them accordingly